paulinhok14/BUP-Plan-Analyzer/README.md

 ___
 ### How it Works

-A scope file with the materials list corresponding to the contract is an essential input.
+A scope file with the materials list corresponding to the contract is a mandatory input.
 The information that should contain in the scope file (.xlsx Excel format) is as follows:
 - 'PN': *text*
 - 'ECODE': *numeric*